leooo1212/businfo702/week01/week01.md

 ## How to design a relational database?
 - It is often far from obvious to decide how to store data from an application as relations.
-A small part of the course will deal with a methodology for good relational database design known as ER modelling
+A small part of the course will deal with a methodology for good relational database design known as [entity-relationship (ER) modelling]((https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model))

 - 🤔 Suggest how to represent the following types of data as one or more relations: 1) a contact list, 2) a shopping cart